hessllab/HW_7/README.md

 done
 ```

-#### Products: Historical data
+#### Products

-###### The result of this script is four text files corresponding with each locaiton specified.
+The result of this script is four text files corresponding with each locaiton specified.
 The data is downloaded from the USGS website.

-The result of this script is four text files corresponding with each locaiton specified.
-The data range is from 01-01-2010 to present (10-07-2019) and downloads from the USGS website.

 ```
 02109500.txt